riboflavin/test-framer-sync/compare/bluedot-vs-granola.md

 Bluedot suits cross-platform teams needing accurate transcription and basic integration with other tools.
 The Chrome extension approach makes it accessible to most organizations using standard meeting platforms, though the limited free tier means most users will need to commit to a paid plan quickly.

 Granola works best for Mac users who value simplicity and clean note organization.
 Its strength lies in distilling meetings into structured notes with minimal user input, but the Mac-only limitation and fewer integrations make it less suitable for Windows-based teams or those requiring deep workflow automation.

+## Bluedot vs Granola: What do users say?

+Bluedot is an AI meeting recorder and note-taker known for its accuracy and discreet operation via a Chrome extension, eliminating the need for meeting bots.
+Users particularly praise its transcription accuracy, with many claiming it's "the most accurate" AI notetaker they've tried.
+The tool works across major platforms like Zoom, Google Meet, and Microsoft Teams, and offers seamless integration with CRMs, project tools, and document systems.
+While Bluedot supports over 100 languages for transcription, users note limitations including a very restricted free tier (only 5 lifetime meetings), Chrome dependency, and relatively steep pricing at higher tiers.

+Granola is an AI notepad for meetings that runs on Mac computers and listens to meetings without requiring a bot.
+Users appreciate its "set and forget" approach, allowing them to focus on conversations while Granola captures and organizes notes afterward.
+The tool features a clean interface reminiscent of Apple Notes and produces well-structured summaries through customizable templates.
+Granola works with all meeting platforms by capturing system audio.
+Main drawbacks include its Mac-only availability (though Windows support is reportedly coming), no mobile app yet, and limitation to desktop access.
+After a 25-meeting free trial, pricing starts at $18/month for individuals.

+Learn more about these tools at [G2's Bluedot Reviews](https://www.g2.com/products/bluedot-bluedot/reviews), [Reddit discussions on Bluedot](https://www.reddit.com/r/electricvehicles/comments/18mw5zo/anyone_else_here_use_the_bluedot_app/), and [Consumer Reports' evaluation of Granola](https://www.consumerreports.org/health/cereals/great-tasting-granolas-without-all-the-fat-sugar-calories-a1188431093/).

+## FAQs
+• Would Bluedot work for in-person meetings?
+What about Granola?
+Bluedot works for in-person meetings through its bot-free recorder that can capture any meeting on your device.
+Granola partially supports in-person meetings - its Mac app can capture in-room audio locally, but it doesn't have a mobile app yet (Android/iOS are "coming soon").

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Neither tool requires a meeting bot.
+Bluedot is provided via a Chrome extension with "no meeting bot needed" and can quietly record meetings without a bot presence.
+Granola runs on your computer and listens to meetings without needing a bot in the call.

+• What do users say about the quality of transcriptions?
+Bluedot is widely praised for transcription accuracy - marketing and early users often note it as "the most accurate" AI notetaker they've tried.
+For Granola, there isn't specific information about transcription quality in the provided context.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.